audibleblink/gorsh/README.md

 tmux attach -t GORSH
 ```

-Shells can also be caught without tmux or gorsh-listen using:
+Shells can also be caught without tmux or gorsh-server using:

 * socat (not working on macos)
 * ncat